enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :figure: Figure to populate.

+        :integration_direction: The direction of the integration.
+Must be a legal value.
+Default: forward

         :linetype: the type of line-like object used to display the streamline.
 Must be 'line' or 'ribbon' or 'tube'.
 Default: line